Flight Instructor Rating

 - 20 hours of practical flight instructor training (patter) of which 5 hours may be completed on a Simulator.

 - Pass a practical skills test in lecturing and air exercises with a Designated Flight Examiner.

 - Principles of Flight and Aircraft Technical and General

-It is essential to know that the minimum hours required by the South African Civil Aviation Authority (SACAA) to obtain a licence are just a guideline.
+It is essential to know that the minimum hours required by the South African Civil Aviation Authority (SACAA) to obtain a licence is a guideline.
 It is unusual for a student to achieve the level of competency within these hour constraints as every individual has different rates of learning and understanding.
 Aptitude plays a major role in your progression and therefore additional training to meet the standards expected in testing, might lead to additional hours of training.